evidentlyai/evidently/docs/book/reports/class-performance.md

 # Classification Performance Report

-If you want to visually explore the model performance, create a new Report object and use the `ClassificationPreset`.
+If you want to visually explore the model performance, create a new Report object and include the `ClassificationPreset`.

 ## Code example